freya022/BotCommands-Wiki/docs/using-commands/application-commands/writing-slash-commands.md

 Generated values are parameters that get their values from a lambda everytime a command is run.

-You must give one by overriding [[ApplicationCommand#getGeneratedValueSupplier]], similarly to adding choices.
+You must give one by implementing [[ApplicationGeneratedValueSupplierProvider]].

 As always, make sure to check against the command path as well as the option's display name.